How to take group photos

 1. Find the optimal timing for the group

-It’s always nice to ensure no one is excluded from the photo.
-Timing the creation of it at the moment everyone is present and available helps.
-But it’s sometimes impossible.
+It’s always nice to ensure that no one is excluded from the photo.
+Timing the creation of it at the moment everyone is present and available helps, but it’s sometimes impossible.

-Sometimes the entire group just isn’t available at the same time.
+Sometimes, the entire group isn’t available at the same time.
 You can try to do some photo compositing.
-Or you can just accept the reality that it will never be perfect and take the photo with everyone present.
+Or you can accept the reality that it will never be perfect and take the photo with everyone who can be present.

 2. Use a couch or seats

-Depending on the couch, you can use it for a group of up to 10 people.
-Sitting some down and letting others stand behind it.
+Depending on the couch, you can use it for up to 10 people.
+Some can sit down, and others can stand behind it.

 Letting the tallest people sit in the front might seem counterintuitive, but it equalizes their heights.
 Making them stand out less